-Turn on the computer and Insert the D-Link DWA-121 Driver CD in the CD-ROM drive.
+Turn on the computer and insert the D-Link DWA-566 Driver CD in the CD-ROM drive.
+The step-by-step instructions that follow are shown in Windows Vista®.
+The steps and screens are similar for the other Windows operating systems.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\Autorun.exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:\autorun.exe" (where D: represents the drive letter of your CD-ROM drive).